Microsoft/azure-docs.pt-pt/articles/azure-arc/kubernetes/use-gitops-connected-cluster.md

 Para mais informações, consulte [a documentação do Flux.](https://aka.ms/FluxcdReadme)

 > [!TIP]
-> É possível criar uma fonteControlConfiguration no portal Azure, bem como no separador **Configurações** do Arco Azure ativado pela lâmina de recurso Kubernetes.
+> É possível criar uma fonteControlConfiguration no portal Azure no separador **GitOps** do Arco Azure ativado recurso Kubernetes.

 ## <a name="validate-the-sourcecontrolconfiguration"></a>Validar a fonteControlConfiguration